fahim-ysr/Guess-My-Number/README.md

     - Resets the game by generating a number resetting scores and clearing messages and numbers, on display.

 The structure of the code is organized effectively ensuring a separation of responsibilities, among HTML, CSS and JavaScript.
 The JavaScript code adheres, to standards.
 Employs DOM manipulation to modify the games status and offer an engaging user interaction.

+The most comfortable way to preview HTML files on GitHub is to go to 'https://htmlpreview.github.io/' and then enter URL of the HTML file to preview.